 Anyway, while on the plane to Florida, I was listening to the XM radio that planes used to offer on the armrests (why isn’t that a thing anymore?).
 As I scrolled through stations, I caught the last half of a song I’d never heard before.
 At that point in my life, I hadn’t figured out my musical preferences.
 When asked what type of music I liked, I’d panic and give the standard, “I like pretty much everything.”
 That day gave me a concrete answer to the question, and nothing’s ever been the same.
 Yes, it was that dramatic.

 I listened to this song, and smiled.
-I wanted to listen to it on repeat, and then only other songs that brought me the same instant joy.
-As I stared out the window at the clouds, my cheeks began to hurt.
-Eventually, the song ended and the DJ announced, “That was Coldplay’s new song, ‘Lovers in Japan‘.”
-Conveniently, I had a dear friend, Rachel, who often preached her love for this band.
-As soon as I was home from the cruise (by the way, it was great–thanks Disney) Rachel handed over four disks of Coldplay tunes.
-I listened to nothing else.
+I wanted to listen to it on repeat, and then only other songs that brought me the same extent of joy.
+Eventually, the song ended and the DJ announced, “that was Coldplay’s new song, ‘Lovers in Japan‘.”
+Conveniently, I had a great friend, Rachel, who often preached her love for this band.
+As soon as I was home from the cruise (it was great, by the way– thanks Disney) Rachel handed over four disks of Coldplay tunes.
+I listened to nothing else… for five years.
 I had never been so affected by music.
-I became equally as enamored with their lyrics, thematic genius, and personal lives.
-I went full on fangirl.
-And guess what?
+I became equally enamored with their lyrics, thematic genius, and personal lives.
+I went full on fangirl, and guess what?
 I haven’t really changed.

 In all seriousness, I would not be able to create this without Coldplay.
 In any likelihood, if I had not established that passion in my life, I probably wouldn’t still have one.
 They helped carry me through my traumas, and it’s only right that their role in this project be shouted from the rooftops.